amyspencerproject/retro-word-game/README.md

 ## Check Win
 Was so caught up in comparing arrays that I over complicated this.
 All that needs to be done is to check the word string against the wordInProgress string with an ```===```.

+## Generating Words
+Used an ansync function to get random words for the game.
+Tidbits to remember are ```const wordArray = words.split("\n");``` takes a long text list of words and uses the line break \n as a deliminator to make an array.
+To get a random word use ```Math.floor(Math.random()``` multiplied by the length of the wordArray to get an random index and hence a random word from the wordArray.
+Be sure to trim off any white spaces by using trim().

+## Play Again
+One thing that tripped me up with the event handler for the Play Again button was there being no need to use e as parameter, ie ```function(e)```.
+This event is not storing any data or user response and as soon as it is clicked the button dissapears so the ```e.preventDefault()``` is not needed.
+This button really is only refresh on game